exasol/script-languages-developer-sandbox/doc/developer_guide/developer_guide.md

 ## Tagging

-As all the involved resources might cause costs it's important to track all assets which were created during the execution of this project.
+Each of the involved resources might cause costs: cloudformation stacks, AMI, EC2 key-pairs.
-All AWS entities (cloudformation stacks, AMI, EC2 key-pairs) are tagged/labeled with a specific keyword (calles __asset-id__) which allow tracking of them after creation.
+To enable you to keep track of all these resources the implementation tags them after creation with a specific keyword (called __asset-id__).
 The S3 objects are identified by the prefix in the S3 bucket.
-Only the dynamically created entities are tagged with the asset-id, the permanent cloudformation stacks are not.
+The command tags only the dynamically created entities with the asset-id but not the permanent cloudformation stacks.
-The command `show-aws-assets` can be used to get a list of all assets which were created during the execution.
+You can use the command `show-aws-assets` to get a list of all assets which were created during the execution.
 This is very useful if an error occured.
 If the creation of a sandbox finished normally it is expected to have only the AMI, images (S3 objects) and the export tasks (one for each image) listed.